cosmoscalibur/sheetrs/README.md

 ## Architecture

-See [ARCHITECTURE.md](ARCHITECTURE.md) for a detailed technical breakdown of the `sheetcraft-core` library and the CLI tool implementations.
+See [ARCHITECTURE.md](ARCHITECTURE.md) for a detailed technical breakdown of the `sheetrs` library and the CLI tool implementations.

 ## License